webqit/quantum-js/README.md

 A general-purpose reactivity runtime for JavaScript, with an overarching philosophy of *reactivity that is based on the dependency graph of your own code, and nothing of its own syntax*!

-It takes any piece of code and compiles it into an ordinary JavaScript function that can also run expressions in *dependency threads*!
+It takes any piece of code and compiles it into an ordinary JavaScript function that can also run expressions in *dependency threads* via a `.thread()` method!

 Being function-based let's us have all of Subscript as a building block… to fit anywhere!